tmavroidis/sql/README.md

 # sql
 SQL snippits
-Accumulation of a bunch of snippits that I find useful
+Accumulation of a bunch of SQL snippits that I find useful